almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

 - **Bastin Golorbas:** The chef of the band, and an avid musician and dancer.
 - **Galeb Erren:** Has the brains for all things technical, but didn’t have the money for an education.

+### Reinhardt & Mark I

+Adventurer and Mercenary, taken by the SRD and experimented on.
+Mark I is his specter, and was ripped from Reinhardt.
+Reinhardt tries to spend time away from major cities and hubs of civilization, knowing that his Specter abilities can often make him a target of the Empire.
+Mark I can jump good.

+### Krist

+A Dessingrove healer, prized for her knowledge and abilities (which are generally reserved for emergency situations).

 ---

 # Hentergrey Empire